smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     ```
     :::

-    c.
+    - c.
 Under the String and function to send heading, in the **Function to send** field, type a function name, or press <**F4**>.
 When <**F4**> is pressed, move the cursor to the preferred item and press <**Enter**>.
 A commonly used function to send is the **ENTER** function.

-    d.
+    - d.
 Under the Script branching logic, optionally, specify a **Branch Type**, if this step may cause a branch in script logic.
 Branching only takes place if the (following) Control Strings qualify this step for execution.
 If a Branch Type is specified, also type the **Branch-to script** and **Branch-to label** field values.
 When <**F6**> is pressed from either of these fields, an available Operator Replay Token name may be selected in place of an actual script or label name.
 From the F6 window, move the cursor to the preferred token name and press <**Enter**>.
 The selected value will be placed into the field where the cursor is located.
 (Refer to the discussion below about Script Branching Rules for more information.)
     :::tip
     Control strings are optional.
 They are used to verify characters in certain parts of the screen.
 If verification fails, the script may optionally fail, or the step may be skipped.
     :::

-    e.
+    - e.
 Under the Control Strings heading, if any control strings will be used to quality the step, choose one of the values for **If no match**: S=Skip the step when either control string rule is not satisfied, or F=Fail the whole job.

-    f.  *(Optional)* Both of the control strings may use numeric value rules instead of character string comparison rules.
+    - f. *(Optional)* Both of the control strings may use numeric value rules instead of character string comparison rules.
 To specify that the comparison should be done by compressing out only the numeric values from the control string location(s), type Y=yes in the **Comp numeric** field.

-    g.
+    - g.
 The **Top** string is one of two optional control strings.
 To activate a control string, type one of the allowed **Rule** values (EQ, NE, GT, LT, GE, LE).
 If the **Value** of the reference string will not be blanks, type in the expected string value.
 Function key <**F6**> may also be used to select an Operator Replay Token if a variable reference value should be used.
 The **Row** and **Column** fields show the coordinates of the control string.

-    h.
+    - h.
 A string **Length** may optionally be specified (useful if the comparison value must be a certain number of space characters).
 If the Length is not specified, the system ignores trailing space characters in the Value field and only compares the number of positions up to the last non-blank character.
 If an Operator Replay Token variable will be used as the Value and its value length may vary, it may be useful to leave the Length field blank, but if the Length field is specified, any Value characters beyond the specified length will be ignored.

-    i.
+    - i.
 The **Bottom** string is simply another control string rule that must also be satisfied if specified.
 It works like the Top string.
 If both rules are specified, both must be satisfied for any function of this step to be executed.

-    j.
+    - j.
 Press <**Enter**> to save the step data.

 10. The system returns to the **Operator Replay Script Step** list display.

-    a.
-Repeat the instructions in step 9 to add additional Steps to a Script.
+    - Repeat the instructions in step 9 to add additional Steps to a Script.

 ### Copy an Operator Replay Script